dloubser1/Milestone-2/index.md

 There exist solutions similar to this, such as the Zoom Whiteboard, but they fail to individualize the experience for every student.
 The Whiteboard is shared between the whole meeting (or breakout room), and the teacher is unable to monitor it if they are not in that specific room.
 Our proposal allows for the teacher to have viewing access to each student’s notes or work on an activity, while the students are able to securely take notes and show their participation in class without verbal or visual actions.

-A shared note-taker application or add-on for Zoom available to individual students and teachers.
-Students are able to edit their notes, adding images, drawing, inserting handwriting, or just inserting text.
-Teachers are able to view the page a student is editing, watching their participation in real time.

-This is essentially an expansion upon the Zoom Whiteboard feature, that individualizes the experience to a relationship between student and teacher.

 ### How Will We Measure Success